5 Advantages And Disadvantages Of Multi-Unit Franchising | Franchise Coach

 1. Higher Startup Costs

 Opening multiple franchise units isn’t cheap.
-Specifically, you’re looking at a significantly larger investment than a single location, not just in franchise fees, but also in:
+Multi-unit franchise agreements typically require, not just in franchise fees, but also in:

 2. Juggling Multiple Locations